ItsBranK/DeveloperTools/README.md

 # Settings

 ### > brank_thumbnail_scale
 **Description:** The resolution scale to use when drawing product thumbnails, for example; `256 256` will render thumbnails at 256x256 resolution.
-Setting to -1 disables scaling entirely.
+Setting to -1 disables scaling entirely, and products will be drawn using their default scaling (usually its 256 or 512).

 **Usage:** `brank_thumbnail_scale <width> <height>`